sosna-qa/sosna-qa/README.md

 # Kacper Sosna - Portfolio

 ## About Me
-Junior QA with hands-on experience in manual testing, API testing (Postman), and SQL.
-Skilled in creating test cases, bug reports, and test plans.
-Familiar with ISTQB concepts.
-Currently developing test automation skills using Cypress.
+Junior QA Engineer with hands-on experience in manual and automated testing, including API testing and SQL for data validation to support data accuracy and product quality

 ---